AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### Setting up Parse SDK in iOS application (using Cocoapods)
 (Assumes that you have already [setup CocoaPods](http://guides.codepath.com/ios/CocoaPods#installing-cocoapods) on your Mac)

 Add `pod 'Parse'` under target in your Podfile.
-For more detailed instructions see this [link](http://guides.codepath.com/ios/CocoaPods#adding-a-pod).
+For more detailed instructions see this <a href="http://guides.codepath.com/ios/CocoaPods#adding-a-pod" target="_blank">link</a>.

 ### Adding your Parse app's `ApplicationId` and `ClientKey` to you iOS app